mattroddy/RTNets/README.md

 # RTNets
-Code for the ACL 2020 paper "Neural Generation of Dialogue Response Timings"

-The code will appear here shortly.
+Code for the ACL 2020 paper "Neural Generation of Dialogue Response Timings" will appear here shortly.